 The majority of people reading this will be doing backpacking, a trip where you intend to travel more than one destination or country.
 You are going to stay in hostels or cheap hotels and move around by buses, trains, taxis and local transports.

-A travelpack is a large rucksack that often had attached a daypack.
+A travel pack is a large rucksack that often had attached a daypack.
 This is the best options for backpackers since they open like suitcases, which means that is very easy to pack your stuff.
 They have two zippers that can be locked together adding some security.
 The straps can be covered with a flap, this is very important when you check your luggage at airports, prevent the straps to be ripped off in the various luggage mechanisms.

 We have done so many research about backpacks since it’s our first time and we want to buy a really good one.
-Backpacks can be expensive so you need to buy one that will compensate all the money invested.
-In our research, we write a checklist that will help you decide what’s the best for you.
+Backpacks can be expensive so you need to buy one that will compensate for all the money invested.
+In our research, we write a checklist that will help you decide what’s best for you.

 So how we choose the right backpack?

-Bellow, you can find our checklist of the essential characteristics that a backpack must have.
+Bellow, you can find our checklist of the essential characteristics that a backpack must-have.

-You don’t need a backpack that is 100% waterproof but made sure your bag is done of a semi-waterproof material so everything doesn’t get wet fast.
-You probably have electronic equipment in your bag, so to add an extra protection buy a waterproof cover that you can use in case of severe rain.
+You don't need a backpack that is 100% waterproof but made sure your bag is done of a semi-waterproof material so everything doesn't get wet fast.
+You probably have electronic equipment in your bag, so to add extra protection to buy a waterproof cover that you can use in case of severe rain.
 Like us, you probably don’t travel during monsoons but if you are caught by a small rainstorm you will need to have waterproof protection.

-Most of the travelpacks come with two zippers so you can lock them together.
+Most of the travel packs come with two zippers so you can lock them together.
 It’s important to maintain your stuff secure to avoid stealing in airports or when you walk with your bag.
 Choosing the right backpack can save you from problems and safety is one of the most important.